 Increasing the tune of the musical chair, is once the recommendation by the Board Governance Committee is issued for DCA’s reconsideration request, it is routed to go back to the New gTLD committee for a final decision.
 One wonders why the recommendation is going back to the same committee that gave the original recommendation to adapt the GAC advice.
 This is surely a circus of a musical chair, which certainly paints ICANN’s governance structure as bleak.
 For the untrained eye, it all appears legitimate.

-Mike Silber is said to have threatened DCA openly that he had been driven to do damage therefore, it is not surprising to see that DCA’s application has already been condemned to the recommendations of the GAC advice and/or New gTLD committee agreement to this advise.
+Mike Silber is said to have resisted his conflict of interest issues, even trying to influence the African mailing list.
+Also reportedly in another occasion, while in a face to face confrontation with DCA Principal in Addis Ababa in the public domain threatening to do damage due to accusations against him at ICANN .
+Therefore, it is not surprising to see that DCA’s application has already been condemned to the recommendations of the GAC advice and/or New gTLD committee agreement to this advise.

 Somehow, despite DCA’s application being handed as a game of musical chairs, I have a feeling that DCA did not call the game over when the music stopped.